ucsb-cs16/w19/_lectures/lect13.md

 ## Memory: stack and heap

 Stack and heap are used to refer to two different regions of memory.
 Stack is automatically managed (you don't have to worry about deleting your variables to free up memory), and heap is not.
+If you create something on the heap, you need to make sure you 'free up' all the memory you have used.
+Otherwise, you run into a memory leak, which can be a major problem in bigger applications.
+Always made sure to delete all heap objects before the end of the program.

 So far we have only been using the stack in our programs - all variables, arrays, structs you create have been stored on the stack.
 Now we will learn how to use the heap.
 Let's create an array of integers on the heap!